corda/corda-solutions/docs/source/corda-modelling-notation/views/views-common-concepts.rst

 When discussing CMN we need to define some common terms.

- * **State:** A class or object which inherits from ContractState interface in net.corda.core.contracts.
+ * **State:** A class or object which complies with ContractState interface in net.corda.core.contracts.
 In the training materials, this is what is referred to as a State.
  * **Ledger state:**	This is the sum total of all the unconsumed ContractStates
  * **Status:** (of a State)	A snap shot of the potential values of the properties of a State.
  * **Contract:**	A class or object which inherits from Contract in net.corda.core.contracts.
 This defines the set of constraints which operate over the States in a Transaction.